dcsync/pycobalt/README.md

 ## Script Console

-To print a message on the script console:
+To print a message on the Script Console:

     import pycobalt.engine as engine